|Elliott Sound Products||Sinewave Oscillators|

 In short, these are the primary options ...

-Even a tiny change of gain of an amplifier used in an oscillator circuit will cause the signal amplitude to increase until it either distorts or dies away to nothing.
+Even a tiny change of gain of an amplifier used in an oscillator circuit will cause the signal amplitude to increase until it distorts, or decrease until it dies away to nothing.
 The only way we can prevent either of these from happening is to provide an amplifier with more gain than is needed, and use automatic gain control (or controlled clipping) to maintain the effective gain at exactly the right amount to keep the sinewave amplitude stable.
 This isn't as easy as it might sound.

 Many of the latest and greatest oscillators use DDS - direct digital synthesis, but such units are usually quite expensive.
 There are some very cheap ones, but they are not suitable for serious measurements.
 Even a 12-bit output is barely acceptable, as this will cause the minimum distortion to be around 0.04% - not bad, but certainly not very impressive.
 Lower resolution means higher distortion - 8 bit resolution gives a theoretical 0.5% THD with basic sample-rate filtering, and anything less than 8 bits is obviously pointless.
 While this can be improved with more advanced filtering, this increases complexity.
 For a usable system, I would not be happy with anything less than 14 bits, and preferably 20 bits or more.
 Needless to say, the digital clock frequency needs to be far greater than the highest output frequency.
 Distortion of a digitally generated sinewave with only sample-rate filtering falls by 6dB for each additional bit (the distortion is halved), so if we start from 7 bits (1%), 8 bits is 0.5%, 10 bits is 0.125%, etc.